A comprehensive separation of dark matter and baryonic mass components in galaxy clusters I: Mass constraints from Abell S1063: Existing mass constraints

 \section{Existing mass constraints}

 As we aim to disentangle DM from baryons, we need to gather several sets of constraints to probe the total mass as well as each baryonic component.
-In this section, we present the available datasets, which are taken from B24, and we will briefly recall how they were obtained.
-In Sect.~\ref {sect:lens-cons}, we describe the strong lensing sets that constrain the total mass, and in Sect.~\ref{sect:X-ray-cons}, we present the X-ray quantities used to probe the intra-cluster medium (ICM).
+In this section, we present the datasets adopted in this analysis, originally obtained in B24, along with a brief description of their derivation.